Locations:

 Corpus Cavernosum

-The corpus cavernosum is one of two cylinders in the penis that fill with blood to create an erection.
-If you have pain, urinary problems, or problems keeping an erection, see your healthcare provider.
+The corpus cavernosum is one of two chambers in your penis that fill with blood to help create an erection.
+They run the length of your shaft, on either side of your urethra.
+Contact a healthcare provider if you have pain, problems peeing or trouble getting or keeping an erection.

 Overview